PUTvision/qgis-plugin-deepness/README.md

 See [test/README.md](test/README.md)

+# Bugs, feature requests and questions

+If you encountered some problems or have some feature requests you think will make this project better, consider opening an [issue](https://github.com/PUTvision/qgis-plugin-deepness/issues/new).

+If you don't understand something and/or have some questions, ask them in [Discussions](https://github.com/PUTvision/qgis-plugin-deepness/discussions).

+# Contributing

+PRs are welcome!
+Consider discussing your plans with maintainers first.

 # Development notes

 - plugin skeleton was initially generated with `Plugin Builder`, but then refactored and cleaned up a little bit